 What are the Sections in a Competitive Analysis?

 Here are the sections and the info you’ll want to get:

 Company Background and Experience

 - Number of human resources (employees)

 - Estimate # of customers

-- Vehicle, car, pickup truck, and equipment inventory
+- Vehicle, car, pickup truck, box truck. and equipment inventory

 - Other admin info – liability insurance, business license